GrokkingGrok/Project-Asimov/design/src/asimov/flow/WattsGreaterThanWallStreet.md

     - invest it in RoboFund,
     - or put it in a TorqVault to get the demurrage taken from the people who aren't managing their finances.
 - The Bond Network giveth, but the Bond Network also taketh away.

+Demurrage may be a hard sell for some, but again, manage your finances, and you have nothing to worry about.

+The Bond Network isn't paying you to do nothing.
+This is where Robonomics is so different from UBI and UBD.
+- The Bond Network expects you to provide the service it can't (and shouldn't) do: decide what you want and need as a human.
+- You do that by spending, saving, or investing your RoboTorq at a responsible rate.
+- You can have as much money as you want, so long as it's available for others to use when you're not using it.
+- When you need to make a large purchase, arrange the transfer from your TorqVault.
+- Don't worry about runs on your TorqVault.
+- Everybody else is subject to demurrage, too.
+- Everybody else is getting disto, too.

+Demurrage is one of the most reality-based aspects of Robonomics: Anything that sounds too good to be true usually is.

+Demurrage is the other shoe dropping.
+It's a huge reason this whole scheme *can actually work*.

+Without it, you'd get:
+- Hoarding → liquidity collapse
+- Rich get richer → inequality
+- Robonomics becomes UBD-for-billionaires

+**With demurrage**:
+- Money flows
+- Everyone gets disto
+- **You profit from others' inaction**

 ---